juju/docs/src/en/help-openstack.md

 OpenStack requires access to images for its instances to use.
 If you have chosen to use a private OpenStack cloud with Juju you will need to ensure that images are set up.
-This is covered in [Cloud image metadata][simplestreams].
+This is covered in
+[Cloud image metadata][cloud-image-metadata].

 ## Adding an OpenStack Cloud

 Use the interactive `add-cloud` command to add your OpenStack cloud to Juju's list of clouds.
 You will need to supply a name you wish to call your cloud and the unique API endpoint, the authentication type(s), and region information.

-Here we assume your OpenStack cloud is equipped with the relevant Ubuntu images.
-If this is not the case then see
-[Using OpenStack with Juju][clouds-openstack].
+For the manual method of adding an OpenStack cloud, see below section [Manually adding an OpenStack cloud][#clouds-openstack-manual].

 ```bash
 juju add-cloud